smartanthill/smartanthill2_0/docs/design-documents/protocols/zepto-vm.rst

 **\| ZEPTOVM_OP_EXEC \| BODYPART-ID \| DATA-SIZE \| DATA \|**

-where ZEPTOVM_OP_EXEC is 1-byte opcode, BODYPART-ID is 1-byte id of the bodypart to be used, DATA-SIZE is an Encoded-Unsigned-Int<max=2> (as defined in :ref:`saprotostack` document) length of DATA field, and DATA in an opaque data to be passed to the plugin associated with body part identified by BODYPART-ID; DATA field has size DATA-SIZE.
+where ZEPTOVM_OP_EXEC is 1-byte opcode, BODYPART-ID is a Encoded-Signed-Int<max=2> id of the bodypart to be used, DATA-SIZE is an Encoded-Unsigned-Int<max=2> (as defined in :ref:`saprotostack` document) length of DATA field, and DATA in an opaque data to be passed to the plugin associated with body part identified by BODYPART-ID; DATA field has size DATA-SIZE.
 EXEC instruction invokes a plug-in which corresponds to BODYPART-ID, and passes DATA of DATA-SIZE  size to this plug-in.
 Plug-in always adds a reply to the reply-buffer; reply size may vary, but MUST be at least 1 byte in length; otherwise it is a ZEPTOVM_PLUGINERROR exception.